-- With real time price automation, it’s possible to remove pricing errors completely, reduce the time spent on price tag updates, and minimize product waste.
+- With real time price automation, it’s possible to remove pricing errors completely, reduce the time spent on price tag updates, and minimise a product waste.

-What’s very important is to set very clear objectives for each technology.
-In store omnichannel can deliver a sales uplift of 5%, before you take into consideration precision targeted promotions and let’s say 2% extra profit.
+What’s really important is to set the very clear objectives for each technology.
+In-store omnichannel can deliver a sales uplift of 5%, before you take into consideration precisely targeted promotions and, let’s say, 2% extra profit.
 Keep in mind Google estimates the value of an omnichannel consumer is 30% more than a pure play one.